Frequently Asked Questions

 - Stable vision (spectacle prescription) for at least 1 year

-- Absence of other eye diseases, especially those affecting the cornea
+- No eye diseases – especially those affecting the cornea

 - Not pregnant or breastfeeding